storedsafe/ldap-utils-storedsafe/README.md

-# LDAP StoredSafe User Deactivation Script
+# LDAP Utils StoredSafe

-The `ldap_deactivate.py` script scans an LDAP directory for users that match the search options in the provided config file.

-See `ldap_deactivate.json` for an example configuration.
-Deactivated users can be found with the `userAccountControl:1.2.840.113556.1.4.803:=2` filter.
+**This project is a WIP and is subject to change.**

+This script collection provides a means to communicate between an LDAP server and StoredSafe.

+The following scripts are currently available:

+- deactivate
+  - Deactivates StoredSafe users that match the LDAP users found based on your configuration file.
+  - The filter `(userAccountControl:1.2.840.113556.1.4.803:=2)` can be used to detect deactivated users in LDAP.

 ## Requirements